Entanglement and factorization in axion-de Sitter universes: Entropy from wormhole state preparation

-where $A(C_n)$ is the area of the minimal codimension-2 surface of a cosmic string $C_n$ inserted on that surface homologous to the entangling region very close to $\mathcal{I}^+$ in Fig. \ref{fig:Setup} (a) for a single of the universes (left, or right), which we take to be S$^{D-1}$ for the geometry in (\ref{eq:metric reg d}).
-In contrast \ref{fig:Setup} (b) would correspond to a collapsing universe.
-The $n\rightarrow1$ case then corresponds to the von Neumann entropy where the entangling surface near $\mathcal{I}^+$ corresponds to a single one of the universe.
+{{Based on the working assumption of dS/CFT there should be a geometrical description for the entanglement entropy of the timelike separated boundary theories.
+A natural expectation, based on AdS/CFT and an explicit lower dimensional example in dS$_2$/CFT$_1$ \cite{Aguilar-Gutierrez:2025otq}, which we study in the next subsection, is that the holographic dual to the quantity defined in this section is given by an extremal area according to the RT formula.

-Here, the presence of the axion particles on the geometry in the action (\ref{eq:brane action contribution}) will be considered as the effective action backreacting in the geometry, such that we can trust in the identification of the entropy as the minimal area of a codimension-2 surface at this order.
+where $A(\gamma)$ is the area of the minimal codimension-two surface of a extremal surface $\gamma$ homologous to the entangling region at $\mathcal{I}^+$ in Fig. \ref{fig:Setup} (a) for {{a pair}} of universes (left, or right), and we take to be S$^{D-1}$ for the geometry in (\ref{eq:metric reg d}).
+To show the validity of this assumption, one would need a explicit boundary theory dual for the gravitational theory; which is outside the scope of this work.
+Nevertheless, we hope it contributes towards a geometric dual of entanglement entropy between the theories at $\mathcal{I}^+$.}}